makccr/makccr.github.io/docs/2025-12-29-fedora-bspwm.md

 `git clone git@github.com:makccr/fonts; cd fonts; sudo cp -r makc-fonts/ /usr/share/fonts/`

-## Finishing and Testing
+## Testing
-At this point bspwm, it's dependencies and it's configuration files should be installed.
-Simply logging out of GNOME and logging into BSPWM should be all that is required to start using BSPWM.

-I have found that the *bspwm.dekstop* entry is sometimes not created when installing bspwm on Fedora.
+One of the few issues I have run into, is the *bspwm.desktop* file not being created and put into */usr/share/xessions*.
 This will result in a situation where BSPWM can not be launched from the default login manger.
 In order to fix this we simply need to create a *bspwm.desktop* file in */usr/share/xsessions*.

-**Note**: Ensuring that *xorg-x11-server-Xorg* package gets installed before the *bspwm* package should make sure that the *bspwm* installer creates the *bspwm.desktop* entry on it's own; however this is a common issue I've run into and it's helpful to no how to fix it:
+**Note**: Ensuring that *xorg-x11-server-Xorg* and *bspwm* packages are installed should prevent this problem from ever taking place, but it's still helpful to know how to fix the issue.

 `sudo nano /usr/share/xsessions/bspwm.desktop`